Skip Navigation Hotkeys

 Procedure

-The Statuatory Health Insurance's Medical Technical aids register regularly approves assistive products that are listed in the Statuatory Health Insurance's Medical Technical aids register, provided that all necessary requirements are met.
+The statutory health insurance funds regularly approve assistive products that are listed in the Statuatory Health Insurance's Medical Technical Aids Register, provided that all the necessary requirements are met.

-When assistive products are provided by the SHI, the benefit-in-kind principle usually applies (cf. SGB V § 2), i.e. the insured person receives the assistive product directly and not an amount of money to procure the assistive product.
+The principle of benefits in kind generally applies to the provision of assistive products by the SHI (see SGB V § 2), i.e. the insured person receives the assistive product directly and not a sum of money to procure the assistive product.

-The supply of an assistive product usually includes:
+The provision of assistive products usually includes

 • the purchase or loan of the assistive products

-• the costs for the necessary modification, repair, maintenance and replacement of the device
+• the costs for the necessary modification, repair, maintenance and replacement

 • the costs of vocational training in the use of the assistive products